cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 - **High risk and low confidence** leads to human review
 - **High risk and high confidence** still requires human confirmation

+## Why This Design vs Simpler Baselines

+I considered simpler baselines and rejected them for specific failure modes:
+- **Single-model classifiers** were faster, but collapsed policy nuance into a binary label and hid evidence quality.
+- **Trust-score-only systems** were cheaper, but produced confident-looking outputs with weak justification, increasing false positives.
+- **Human-only review** was safest, but overloaded reviewers and created unacceptable latency for low-risk content.

+The multi-agent design keeps the core tradeoff visible: pay more compute only when risk is high, and always preserve the evidence trail for accountable decisions.

 ## Tool Selection: Right Tool for the Job

 One key insight from building this system is that you do not always need the most powerful model.